antzGames/Jolt-libGDX-vs-Godot/README.md

 The Godot windows binaries are in the `Godot_Export` directory.
 Run `JoltTests.exe` from the command line so you can get the reports.

-To run the Godot HTML build, go into the `Godot_Export\HTML` directory and run `server.bat` from the command line.
+To run the Godot HTML build, go into the `Godot_Export\HTML` directory and run `server.bat` (needs Python installed) from the command line.
+If you do not have Python installed then use Itellij/Android Studio to run the `index.html` file.

 For the libGDX version just import this repo as a gradle project.
 I used Java 17.